TomMannson/ViewState/README.md

 Android "Annotation Processing" library for persist and restore data after Configuration change

-Libray to generate Helpers Class with Annotation processing
+Library which help creating and persist state of acrivityies and fragments in applicatin.  it generate Helpers Class with Annotation processing

 ### Installation

-To install you should add repository to build.gradle of project
+To install library we should add repository to build.gradle of project

 ```grove
 allprojects {